4 herbal remedies to help support urinary tract health and comfort

 Without attaching to the urethral lining, the infection fails to take hold.

 Cranberry appears to be equally beneficial when taken in the form of juice.
 In recent research, cranberry juice performed nearly as well in preventing UTIs as trimethoprim, an antibiotic.
-If you decide to go the “juice route,” opt for unsweetened, organic cranberry juice – in the amount of at least two cups per day.
+If you decide to go the “juice route,” opt for unsweetened, organic cranberry juice – at least two cups daily.

-Revered in herbal medicine for its ability to ease sore throats and coughs, marshmallow root is also gaining traction among integrative healthcare providers as a treatment for UTIs – and for good reason.
+Revered in herbal medicine for its ability to ease sore throats and coughs, marshmallow root is also gaining traction among holistic healthcare providers as a treatment for UTIs – and for good reason.

-This natural herb is high in mucilage, a natural tissue-soother.
-It also has potent anti-inflammatory effects to alleviate swelling in the mucous membranes lining the urinary tract – thereby making tissues stronger and less susceptible to toxins, infections and damage.
+This natural herb is high in mucilage, a natural tissue soother.
+It also has potent anti-inflammatory effects to alleviate swelling in the mucous membranes lining the urinary tract, making tissues stronger and less susceptible to toxins, infections, and damage.

-In addition, marshmallow root increases urine flow, helping to flush toxins, and also combats bacteria – making it a useful ally against E. coli.
-And, finally, marshmallow root contains high levels of antioxidant glucuronoxylan – which helps to protect against disease-causing oxidative damage.
+In addition, marshmallow root increases urine flow, helps flush toxins, and combats bacteria – making it a useful ally against E. coli.
+And finally, marshmallow root contains high levels of antioxidant glucuronoxylan – which helps to protect against disease-causing oxidative damage.

-While marshmallow root is indeed an ingredient in the sugary white confection roasted over bonfires, you need a more concentrated supply to get the herb’s full benefits.
-An integrative physician may recommend addressing UTIs with one to two teaspoons of powdered marshmallow root per day, taken with at least 8 ounces of liquid.
+While marshmallow root is an ingredient in the sugary white confection roasted over bonfires, you need a more concentrated supply to get the herb’s full benefits.
+A holistic physician may recommend addressing UTIs with one to two teaspoons of powdered marshmallow root daily, taken with at least 8 ounces of liquid.

-Alternately, marshmallow root is available as a tea, which can be sipped in the amount of one-half to one cup, four times a day.
+Alternately, marshmallow root is available as tea, which can be sipped in one-half to one cup four times a day.

 Uva ursi contains a host of infection-fighting phytochemicals

-Uva ursi, also known as bearberry, has been used by herbal healers for close to two thousand years to treat infections and inflammations of the bladder and kidneys.
+Uva ursi, also known as bearberry, has been used by herbal healers for nearly two thousand years to treat infections and inflammations of the bladder and kidneys.
 A natural diuretic and antiseptic, uva ursi alleviates inflammation and strengthens the lining of the urinary tract.

 But that isn’t all.